-LIBERAL ARTS, 3 HOURS

-3 hours as approved by the department

-Communication, English, Fine Arts, Foreign

-Language, History, Math, Science
+3 hours as approved by the department Communication, English, Fine Arts, Foreign Language, History, Math, Science

-For more information on how to apply study abroad trips to the core curriculum, see the
+\For more information on how to apply study abroad trips to the core curriculum, see the chart on page 25.

 B.B.A.
 DEGREE IN MARKETING MANAGEMENT WITH TECHNOLOGY MEDIATED MARKETING EMPHASIS - 64 HOURS